ChildsplayOSU/bogl-docs/tutorials/types.md

 {% endhighlight %}
 ![IceCreamFlavor](../imgs/types-IceCreamFlavor.jpg)
 Since IceCreamFlavor was created by extending ClassicIceCreamFlavor, its possible values consist of those that were in ClassicIceCreamFlavor (Vanilla, Chocolate, Strawberry) along with the new values that were defined (Mint, BirthdayCake, BubbleGum, Coffee).
+It would also be possible to create a type for the new values first, and then use that type to create the extended IceCreamFlavor type.
+{% highlight haskell %}
+type ClassicIceCreamFlavor = {Vanilla, Chocolate, Strawberry} -- Regular enumeration type type NonClassicIceCreamFlavor = {Mint, BirthdayCake, BubbleGum, Coffee} -- Regular enumeration type type IceCreamFlavor = ClassicIceCreamFlavor & NonClassicIceCreamFlavor -- Extended type
+{% endhighlight %}

 <br/>
 #### Example: Canasta Card Game